dsk003/HarhsalFileUpload/README.md

 - Backend API server on `http://localhost:3001`

 The frontend is configured to proxy API requests to the backend automatically.

+**First Time Usage:**
+1. Open `http://localhost:3000` in your browser
+2. You'll see a login form
+3. Click "Sign up" to create an account
+4. Enter a username and password (min 6 characters)
+5. You'll be logged in automatically
+6. Start uploading files!

 ### Production Mode